adviti-mishra/contact-book-cli/README.md

 ## Assumptions:

-1. choice is well-formated integer
+1. choice corresponding to the functionalities available is well-formated integer
 2. user can create duplicate contacts since they will have different ids internally
 3. name is a well-formatted string
 4. email address is a well-formatted string representing a valid email